ygeyzel/SynMix/README.md

 # SynMix

 SynMix is a real-time visual synthesis application that renders animated fractal graphics using OpenGL shaders.
-It's designed as an interactive visual instrument where parameters can be controlled in real-time through keyboard input, with plans for MIDI integration.
+It's designed as an interactive visual instrument where parameters can be controlled in real-time through MIDI input.

 ## Technology Stack
 - **Graphics**: ModernGL + ModernGL-Window for OpenGL rendering